Chandler Fenner

-Chandler Fenner (born July 6, 1990) is a professional gridiron football defensive back who is currently a free agent.
+Chandler Fenner (born July 6, 1990) is an American former professional football defensive back.
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2012.
 He played college football at the College of the Holy Cross.

-Early years
+Early life

 Fenner attended and played football at Frank W. Cox High School.
 He was a member of the high school track and field team.

 Professional career

-Kansas City Chiefs

 On April 30, 2012, Fenner signed with the Kansas City Chiefs as an undrafted free agent.

 On August 31, 2012, Fenner was released by the Chiefs.

-Seattle Seahawks

 On December 7, 2012, Fenner was signed to the Seattle Seahawks to join the practice squad.
 On July 29, 2014, the Seahawks released Fenner.

-New York Giants

 On August 1, 2014, Fenner was signed to the New York Giants.
 The Giants signed him from to the active roster from their practice squad on October 3, 2014.
 On September 5, 2015, he was waived by the Giants.

-BC Lions

-Originally released after training camp on June 18, 2016, Fenner was resigned by the BC Lions on July 24, 2016 to the practice roster.
+Originally released after training camp on June 18, 2016, Fenner was re-signed by the BC Lions on July 24, 2016, to the practice roster.
 He was promoted to the active roster and first played for the Lions in their Week 12 match against the Montreal Alouettes.

-Winnipeg Blue Bombers

 On February 13, 2018, Fenner was signed to the Winnipeg Blue Bombers.